kolodny-coder/kaltura-videos-table/README.md

 ```

-DELETE MEDIA - by using DELETE method with this API end point and specifing the id you fthe entry you want to delete:
+DELETE MEDIA - by using the DELETE method with this API endpoint and specifying the id you the entry you want to delete:

 ``` swift
 https://kaltura-dan.herokuapp.com/api/<id>